Insertion Based Sequence Generation with Learnable Order Dynamics: Preliminaries: Discrete Flow Matching

-\textbf{Projected DFM:}~ The framework of DFM can be generalized to construct a conditional rate on an auxiliary space $\sZ$, where it may be easier to define the dynamics, and then \emph{project} the rate onto the space of interest $\sX$ creating weakly intertwined CTMCs as shown in the schematic in \cref{fig:projected_dfm}.\footnote{This is a slight generalization of~\citep{havasiEditFlowsFlow2025,kimAnyOrderFlexibleLength2025}.
-See \cref{app:dfm:auxiliary_variables} for the discussion.} Let $\{Z_t\}$ be a CTMC taking values in $\sZ$, and define $\pi_{\text{enc}}(x\mid z)$ to be an \emph{encoder kernel} from $\sZ$ to $\sX$, then the auxiliary dynamics induce a (law-dependent) projected CTMC on $\sX$ with rate
+\looseness=-1 \textbf{Projected DFM:}~ The framework of DFM can be generalized to construct a conditional rate on an auxiliary space $\sZ$, where it may be easier to define the dynamics, and then \emph{project} the rate onto the space of interest $\sX$ creating weakly intertwined CTMCs as shown in the schematic in \cref{fig:projected_dfm}.
+Let $\{Z_t\}$ be a CTMC taking values in $\sZ$, and define $\pi_{\text{enc}}(x\mid z)$ to be an \emph{encoder kernel} from $\sZ$ to $\sX$, then the auxiliary dynamics induce a (law-dependent) projected CTMC on $\sX$ with rate \begingroup \endgroup where $z, w\in \sZ$, $R_t$ is the rate for the CTMC $\{Z_t\}$, and $\pi_{\text{dec},t}(z\mid x) \propto p_t(z) \pi_{\text{enc}}(x\mid z)$ is the Bayes decoder.
+The same construction applies to conditional rates $R_t(z,w\mid C)$, yielding projected conditional rates $R_t^\pi(x,y\mid C)$.
+Even though the target path is defined through the auxiliary process, we can still learn the generator $R_t^\theta$ over $\sX$ alone by minimizing the Bregman divergence: \footnote{See \cref{app:dfm:auxiliary_variables} for a detailed discussion.} \begingroup \endgroup